MarcusKoe/moooarcuuuusCode/README.md

 python setup.py
 ```

+## update
-## update, connect to the Gb over SSH.
+connect to the Gb over SSH.
 You need a active internet connection.
 Start the installation with:
-:

 ```
 cd